vorth/vzome-sharing/g4g/14/gift.md

 or even wilder ideas like panels to join to struts or balls, modern 3D printers are opening up a whole new universe of possibilities.
-You can buy a very reliable printer for the cost of an iPhone, and printer filament is cheap enough to be irrelevant.
+You can buy a very reliable printer for the cost of an iPhone, and printer filament is cheap enough to be essentially irrelevant.
 All of our STL files are freely available for your use on [Thingiverse](https://www.thingiverse.com/vzome/designs).